 OKRs are appealing to many companies because of how simple and straightforward it is.
 It also promotes efficiency, transparency, and a deep sense of responsibility.
 Individual OKRs are best executed under the guidance of supervisors or managers who should be able to give regular feedback and coaching.

-Organisations that implement OKRs have their own processes and guidelines.
+Organizations that implement OKRs have their own processes and guidelines.
 It’s crucial to experiment with what techniques work best for your organization.
 There is no universal approach to implementing OKRs.

 Have you tried using OKRs in your organization?
 How did it help your team?
 What are the best practices or procedures that you can share?